88TDubs88/Rusty-Whitepaper/WHITEPAPER.md

 Rusty is an onchain protocol designed to:

-teach users how to use AI tools
+Teach users how to use AI tools

-reward them for completing real tasks
+Reward them for completing real tasks

-create continuous engagement through learning
+Create continuous engagement through learning

 🔁 4.
 The Core Loop

 Rusty operates through a simple system:

 Learn → Execute → Prove → Earn → Repeat

 Breakdown:

 Learn → user is given an AI-based task

 Execute → user completes it using real tools

 Prove → submission / validation of result

 Earn → receive RUSTY tokens

 Repeat → new challenges unlock

 🧠 5.
 The Rusty AI System